himanshupatidar28/C_programing/README.md

 # C_programing
-Project related to c language of my coding journey in college
+## Project related to c language console program of my coding journey in college